 - Up to 6 months of research directed at issues related to laboratory medicine and pathology.
 Residents must submit a written proposal to the R.A.F.T.
 Committee regarding the composition of this research for approval.
-This proposal must be submitted at least 6 months before the start of the 4th year.

 - Advanced elective rotations in anatomic or clinical pathology.

 - Electives can be taken at any point starting in the second year